raeleus/skin-composer/README.md

 ### Notes ###

-To run Skin Composer on OSX, download the skin_composer_mac.jar version of the app and run it via terminal with the following command: **java -jar -XstartOnFirstThread skin_composer_mac.jar**
+To run Skin Composer on OSX, use the executable Mac release.
+If that fails, download the skin_composer_mac.jar version of the app and run it via terminal with the following command: **java -XstartOnFirstThread -jar skin_composer_mac.jar**

-Contributer RaimundWege has shared the following information for anyone who is working from source in Android Studio on Mac.
+To run/build the project in Idea/Android Studio, do the following:

-* You have to go to 'File/Project Structure...' and set the project language level to '8 - Lambdas, type annotations etc.'
+* In 'File/Project Structure...' set the project language level to 10
-* The line: 'config.setWindowSizeLimits(675, 400, -1, -1);' in DesktopLauncher throws NoSuchMethodError (no idea why).
-So this line needs to be commented out.
-* You have to start the project with the vm option: -XstartOnFirstThread
+* Update run configuration with the following VM Option: -XstartOnFirstThread

-These will remain as issues until I can get my hands a proper Mac to do testing.
-AFAIK, the compiled version should work fine on Mac systems.
+Thanks to contributer RaimundWege for this information.

 ### License ###
 MIT License